Ringling Brothers and Barnum & Bailey Circus Is Making a Comeback — Without Animals

 A Ringling Bros. & Barnum and Bailey performer waves from atop an elephant on the National Mall in front of the U.S. Capitol during the annual Pachyderm Parade on Capitol Hill March 22, 2011.

-In 2017, the Ringling Brothers and Barnum & Bailey circus permanently shut down, after 146 years in business.
+In 2017, the Ringling Bros. and Barnum & Bailey circus permanently shut down, after 146 years in business.
 It was something that animal rights activists applauded, as they had been campaigning for the world-famous circus to stop using animals in its acts for decades.

 Article continues below advertisement